nononovak/otwadvent2019-ctfwriteup/day11_heap_playground.md

 memset(&chunk->data[new_char_index % chunk->size], char_value, 1);
 ```

 This negation property immediately made me think of the edge cases around arithmetic with 32-bit numbers.
 More specifically, negation is typically done as two operations - a bit flip (~num) followed by an addition of 1.
 So for something like -1 (0xffffffff) you have `(~0xffffffff = 0) + 1 = 1`.
 However, there is one number (0x80000000) for which this operation doesn't actually negate the value.
-That's because inverting the bits and adding 1 will give you the same value in return, and this is in fact still a negative value.
+That's because inverting the bits and adding 1 will give you the same value in return which is still a negative value.

-With this in mind and the fact that we can allocate chunks of size 1 to 0x400, I checked each size in the operation (0x80000000 % size) to see which negative offset would work best for performing an out of bound write.
-The size 17 (or 0x11) seems to work best, as that modular reduction gives us -9 which, when indexed off of the `chunk_data` array in a chunk will overlap exactly with the top byte of the `chunk_size`.
+With this in mind and the fact that we can allocate chunks of size 1 to 0x400, I checked each size in the operation `(0x80000000 % size == -2147483648 % size)` to see which negative offset would work best for performing an out of bound write.
+The size 17 (or 0x11) seems to work best, as that modular reduction gives us -9 which, when indexed off of the `chunk_data` array in a chunk will overlap exactly with the most significant byte of the `chunk_size` value.
 If we can then write a large value to `chunk_size` then we'll effectively be able to write to any byte after our allocation on the heap, giving us almost complete control for a heap exploit.
-So to summarize, we now have the following:
+So, to summarize, we now have the following:

 * allocate new chunk (chunk\_id of 1) of size 17
 * edit byte offset 0x80000000 in that chunk to have value a large byte value